 Access to Pre-Physician Assistant Advising (Progression Standards)

 Once students have completed 12 hours of biology or chemistry (BC) coursework, they become subject to twice yearly review of their academic progress.
 Performance queries will be conducted after summer and fall semester grades are posted.
-If the review indicates successful progress (meeting the standard of a 3.00 cumulative GPA and a 2.70 BC GPA), they will be invited to formal advising activities.
+If the review indicates successful progress (meeting the standard of a 2.70 BC GPA), they will be invited to formal advising activities.
 Topics include learning about different physician assistant programs and discussing fulfillment of non-academic requirements and recommendations (shadowing, volunteering, research and leadership).
 Assuming continued progress, students planning for the applicant stage (typically spring of the junior or senior year) are invited to participate in application planning seminars.

-Pre-physician assistant students who fall below the standard of a 3.00 cumulative GPA and a 2.70 BC GPA are at high risk of not being admitted to a physician assistant program.
+Pre-physician assistant students who fall below the standard of a 2.70 BC GPA are at high risk of not being admitted to a physician assistant program.
 Targeted advising for these students focuses on strengthening academic skills as well as career exploration.
 If a student falls below the standard in a subsequent performance review, they will be administratively dropped from the pre-physician assistant minor.
 This action will not impede a student from applying to physician assistant programs, nor will it have an impact on a student’s degree program as the pre-physician assistant program is not a major.

 Pre-professional health programs do not ensure that all prerequisites for admission to health professions schools are met.
 Students should inquire with physician assistant schools of interest, including JMU, to confirm details of admission requirements.